microsoft/bedrock/README.md

 To deploy a cluster,

-1. Ensure you have [acs-engine](https://github.com/Azure/acs-engine) installed and in your path.
+1. Ensure you have the [az cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) installed, in your path, and logged in to your subscription.
-2. Edit cluster/environments/azure-acs-engine/main.tf and adjust the name of the cluster and, if desired, any of the sizing or network parameters.
+2. Edit cluster/environments/azure-aks/main.tf and adjust the name of the cluster and, if desired, any of the sizing or network parameters.

 3. Deploy the cluster using:

 ```
-$ cd cluster/environments/azure-acs-engine
+$ cd cluster/environments/azure-aks
 $ ./init
 $ ./apply
 ```